-- Chikungunya – This disease is rare in American but it common in Vietnam.
+- Chikungunya – This disease is rare in America but is shared in Vietnam.
 Due to Vietnam’s high humidity rate and mosquitoes, this disease is spread through mosquito bites.
 The symptoms are that you will get flu-like symptoms like fever, joint pain, fatigue, and nausea.
 This disease is rarely fatal.

-- Japanese Encephalitis – The Japanese Encephalitis is a disease that is caused through the bite of a mosquito but unlike Chikungunya this disease can be deadly.
+- Japanese Encephalitis – Japanese Encephalitis is a disease caused by mosquito bites, but this disease can be deadly, unlike Chikungunya.
 Travelers to Vietnam for more than a month should get a Japanese Encephalitis vaccination,

 - Typhoid Fever – Typhoid Fever is still common throughout Southeast Asia.
-It is spread through unclean food and water or through an infected person.
-Antibiotics and vaccinations are available to treat and prevent typhoid in Vietnam, but the best course of action is to eat at clean restaurants, wash your hands frequently and stay away from very unclean areas.
+It is spread through unclean food and water or an infected person.
+Antibiotics and vaccinations are available to treat and prevent typhoid in Vietnam.
+Still, the best action is eating at clean restaurants, washing your hands frequently, and avoiding very unclean areas.

 Are Vietnamese people healthy?

-Many Vietnamese are very healthy as the Vietnamese food diet is filled with a lot of fresh fruit and vegetables.
-Many Vietnamese also do not eat much sugar, or processed foods when compared to the western diet.
-But diabetes and some other diseases have increased in Vietnam over the years as people have continued to live a more sedentary life as compared to years past.
+Many Vietnamese are very healthy as the Vietnamese food diet is filled with many fresh fruit and vegetables.
+Many Vietnamese also do not eat much sugar or processed foods compared to the western diet.
+But diabetes and other diseases have increased in Vietnam over the years as people have continued to live a more sedentary life than in the past.

 At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.